What is The Lifespan of a Ragdoll Cat?

 Ragdolls weigh around 20 pounds and can be up to 40 inches in length.
 They are noted for their blue eyes and pointed coats.
 They can come in a variety of different coat patterns and colors, with the colors being chocolate, red, seal, blue, lilac, and cream.

 So, what is the lifespan of a Ragdoll cat?
 There is no official lifespan for a Ragdoll cat, but we can estimate that most will live between 12 and 15 years.
 However, it is not uncommon for a ragdoll to live to be as old as 17.
-In some cases, Ragdolls have even made it into their 20s.
+In some cases, Ragdoll cats have even made it into their 20s

 Do Ragdolls get sick easily